MOZGIII/slog-env-cfg/README.md

 - `json`
 - `terminal` (default)

+The idea is that in development environment, where you just run the executable manually and not in absense of centralized logging, you would rely on human-readable log output.
+At deployment, on the contrary, cenralized logging can make use of JSON-formatted logs, so the `LOG_FORMAT=json` can be set.
+The configuration is runtime, so you only need to manage a single build artifact for both use cases.

 This crate aims to be an opinionated solution, and no other configuration is available so far.
 Yet, I'm open to adding other tweaks if they're justified.